-The Apple MacBook Pro M1 Pro/Max is Apple’s most powerful laptop to date and the ultimate laptop for musicians/creators
+The Apple MacBook Pro M1 Pro/Max is Apple’s most powerful 2021/2022 laptop and a great choice for musicians/creators

-The MacBook Pro M1 Pro & M1 Max are the most powerful Apple laptops you can get and elegantly suited for creatives
+The MacBook Pro M1 Pro and M1 Max are still among the most powerful and best designed Apple laptops you can get

-If you want a laptop for creative pursuits, the MacBook M1 Pro/Max is the best money can buy.
-I think Apple has really done well this round.
+For creative pursuits, the MacBook M1 Pro/Max laptops really launched a whole new era of portable systems.
+Apple really achieved something major.
 The design and performance of these machines is exquisite, to say the least.
 There are many ways to configure these laptops and everyone’s needs are different.
-In my opinion the 14″ is best configured as a M1 Pro system, and the 16″ is best configured as a M1 Max system.
+In my opinion, the 14″ is best configured as a M1 Pro system, and the 16″ is best configured as a M1 Max system.